Phantasticus! April 1 & 2, 2017

-|•||Our mission is to introduce people of all ages to music of the Baroque and early Classical eras.
+• Our mission is to introduce people of all ages to the music of the Baroque and early Classical eras.

-• Our principal activity is presenting concerts and demonstrations of the music of the 17th and 18th centuries, and to educate general audiences on the aesthetic and
+• Our principal activity is performing music of the 17th and 18th centuries and educating audiences on the aesthetic and

 La Fiocco is named in honor of the South Netherlands composer Joseph Hector Fiocco (1703-1741).

 La Fiocco is a member of the Delaware Valley Guild for Early Music.

 La Fiocco’s programming is supported in part by the Pennsylvania Council on the Arts, a state agency funded by the Commonwealth of Pennsylvania and the National Endowment for the Arts, a federal agency.